cybersecurity

 No, not if your business ensures it’s taking the necessary steps to keep all sensitive data safe.

-Last year, for example, when a data breach hit HR outsourcing firm ADP and compromised the personal data of employees from more than a dozen of ADP’s clients, we provided a list of actions businesses could take to keep their employees safe.
-Some of the tips are simple: changing passwords regularly and requiring complexity is something employees can do to help prevent access to their personal information.
-Also on the list was ensuring security audits were frequently performed by an outside resource.
+When a data breach hit HR outsourcing firm ADP in 2016 and compromised the personal data of employees from more than a dozen of ADP’s clients, we provided a list of actions businesses could take to keep their employees safe.

 There are, however, measures we ask our HR clients to take, too.
 Watch for scams.
 Create strong passwords.
 And call us whenever you have a concern.